NodeFactoryIo/github-packages-cleanup/README.md

 * Delete a single version
 * Delete multiple versions
 * Delete oldest version(s)
-* Delete packages owned by an user or organisation
+* Delete packages owned by an user or organization
 * Delete version(s) of a package that is hosted in the same repo that is executing the workflow
 * Delete version(s) of a package that is hosted in a different repo than the one executing the workflow